thwolter/riskgpt/guidelines.md

 ## Continuous Integration

 The project uses GitHub Actions for continuous integration:
-1. Run tests on pull requests
+1. Run tests on pull requests and pushes to main
-2. Check code quality with pre-commit hooks
+2. Check code quality with Ruff, Black, and mypy
-3. Build and publish package to PyPI on releases
+3. Build and publish package to PyPI on pushes to main that modify the src/ directory
+4. Deploy documentation to GitHub Pages using MkDocs

 ## Release Process

 1. Update version in `pyproject.toml`
 2. Update `CHANGELOG.md` with the changes
-3. Create a new GitHub release with appropriate tag
+3. Push changes to the main branch
-4. The CI pipeline will automatically publish to PyPI
+4. The CI pipeline will automatically:
+   - Build the package with Poetry
+   - Publish to PyPI
+   - Commit the version update back to the repository